Economy of Ganja: Tourism

 The convenient natural conditions, clean climate, landscape, and historical monuments and buildings from its past makes Ganja one the main touristic places within Azerbaijan.
 In fact, Shahsevenler and Shah Abbas Mosques, Comerd Gessab Tomb, Alban temple and Divankhana are the main architectural structures form those times.
 The Heydar Aliyev Center and Park Complex in Ganja, the Nizami Ganjavi Museum and Center, the Cultural Center named after Mahsati Ganjavi and Ganja Castle Gates are also on the list of touristic places.
 The number of hotels and inns in the city was 8 with the total capacity of 1267 according to statistics of 2016.
 The table below gives data about tourism in Ganja nearly around a decade.

 Transportation

 The City is located on the railroad and high road lines connecting Azerbaijan to Georgia and the Black Sea.
 Ganja-Gazakh-Georgia border highway and Baku-Tbilisi-Kars railway that connecting Trans-Europe and Trans-Asia railway networks through Azerbaijan, Georgia and Turkey passes through Ganja.
 Ganja, like the other big cities in Azerbaijan has a large urban transport system.
 Out of 38819 vehicles for public transportation, 1279 were buses.
-The city does not have subway line.
+In 2013, representatives of Alstom, a French transport company, have visited headquarters of Executive Authorities in Ganja, Azerbaijan`s second largest city, to discuss construction of a tram line.
+However, this project never implemented.
+The city does not have subway line neither.